Labbeti/dcase2024-task6-baseline/README.md

 ## Additional information
 - The code has been made for **Ubuntu 20.04** and should work on more recent Ubuntu versions and Linux-based distributions.
-- The GPU used is **NVIDIA GeForce RTX 2080 Ti**.
-Training lasts for approximatively 2 hours in the default setting.
+- The GPU used is **NVIDIA GeForce RTX 2080 Ti** (11GB VRAM).
+Training lasts for approximatively 2h30m in the default setting.
 - In this code, clotho subsets are named according to the **Clotho convention**, not the DCASE convention.
 See more information [on this page](https://aac-datasets.readthedocs.io/en/stable/data_subsets.html#clotho).